Come and discover life on the farm

-We have about 150 goats, mostly British Toggenbergs – a soft brown colour with white stripes on their faces and white ‘socks’.
-But we have a few mixed breeds too, including British Alpines and Saanens.
+We have about 100 goats, mostly British Toggenbergs – a soft brown colour with white stripes on their faces and white ‘socks’.
+We also have a few Saanens (the white ones) and boer (the meat breed).
 The Toggenbergs produce slightly less milk than the Saanens but their milk is creamier so ideal for cheese and the other products we make from the farms milk.

-We milk the goats twice a day and visitors are welcome to come and watch this (8.30am and 5pm on the dot).
+We milk the goats twice a day May to October and visitors are welcome to come and watch this (8.30am and 5pm on the dot).
+March to May they are milked mornings only and Christmas to March they don’t give milk.
 Goats are naturally very curious creatures so they love the attention from visitors and particularly like to nibble long hair, coat toggles or any loose string!

-We also have 2 sheep and some orphan lambs from a local sheep farmer.
-We have a stock of wool from our previous Suffolks and Jacob sheep.
-The Jacobs produce beautiful wool with gorgeous natural colours.
-If I only knew how to knit!
-I’m just getting into felting.
+We also have a few sheep.
 The lambs go for meat after a happy life maturing naturally on grass.
 We don’t force feed nuts to fatten them in time for the ‘spring lamb’ premium price market but let them develop a slower more natural flavour.

-We have 2 female pigs (Blossom and Bramley) and they have one or two litters of piglets a year.
-We sell some as weaners and the others we fatten up for sausages and meat for the farm shop.
-Blossom and Bramley are Gloucester Old Spots (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); ; Middle Whites (messy things but very chatty) and a few others.
+We usually have a few rare breed pigs which we fatten up for sausages and meat for the farm shop.
+Bubbles is a Gloucester Old Spot (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); Middle Whites (messy things but very chatty) and a few others.
 They eat grass, pig nuts and whey from the cheese-making.
 They adore it!